-When we are starting a new project, we usually look for the best tools and practices that help us to get the best performance and results.
+When we are starting a new project, we usually look for the best tools and practices which help us to get the best performance and results.
 When it comes to web development, we normally chose to use a framework that better meet our needs, depending on the project’s scope.
 In these cases, it is important to consider aspects like cross-platform support (for development) and native functions to common tasks like database access, cryptography, session control, etc.

 For PHP developers, there are a lot of options that can be used for many types of applications, from the most simple to that complex ones, like portals and e-commerces.
 In this article we are going to see how to start using one of the most popular frameworks today: CodeIgniter.